tequdev/evernode-docs/docs/source/hosts/evernode-host.md

 ## Global hosts dashboard

 We maintain a dashboard containing all registered Evernode hosts.
-You can access it at [dashboard.evernode.org](https://dashboard.evernode.org/).
+You can access it at [dashboard.evernode.org](https://dashboard.evernode.org/) ([source code](https://github.com/EvernodeXRPL/evernode-dashboard)).